mhwlng/kiosk-server/README.md

 I installed the 'Kiosk Mode' HACS frontend repository.
 See https://github.com/maykar/kiosk-mode

-Now, I can use the kiosk query parameter, to hide the header and sidebar on the dashboard:
+Now, you can use the kiosk query parameter, to hide the header and sidebar on the dashboard:

 For example : http://192.168.2.34:8123/lovelace/home?kiosk